-- Mr. Lo Yuk Sui also included (i) a fee of HK\$0.03 million per annum for serving as a member of each of the Nomination Committee and the Remuneration Committee of the Company; (ii) a fee of HK\$0.1 million per annum for serving as an executive director of RHIHL and a fee of HK\$0.03 million per annum for serving as a member of each of the nomination committee and the remuneration committee of RHIHL; (iii) a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan and a fee of HK\$0.03 million per annum for serving as a member of each of the nomination committee and the remuneration committee of Cosmopolitan; and (iv) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML. - Mr. Jimmy Lo Chun To and Miss Lo Po Man also included (i) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as an executive director of RHIHL; (ii) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as an executive director of Cosmopolitan; and (iii) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as a non-executive director of RPML. - Mr. Donald Fan Tung also included (i) a fee of HK\$0.1 million per annum for serving as an executive director of RHIHL; and (ii) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML. - Mr. Kenneth Ng Kwai Kai also included (i) a fee of HK\$0.1 million per annum for serving as an executive director of RHIHL; (ii) a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan; and (iii) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML and a fee of HK\$0.05 million per annum for serving as a member of the audit committee of RPML. - Mr. Kenneth Wong Po Man also included a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan.
+- Mr. Lo Yuk Sui also included (i) a fee of HK\$0.03 million per annum for serving as a member of each of the Nomination Committee and the Remuneration Committee of the Company; (ii) a fee of HK\$0.1 million per annum for serving as an executive director of PHL and a fee of HK\$0.03 million per annum for serving as a member of each of the nomination committee and the remuneration committee of PHL; (iii) a fee of HK\$0.1 million per annum for serving as a member of each of the nomination committee and the remuneration committee of RHIHL; (iv) a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan and a fee of HK\$0.03 million per annum for serving as a member of each of the nomination committee and the remuneration committee of Cosmopolitan; and (v) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML. - Mr. Jimmy Lo Chun To and Miss Lo Po Man also included (i) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as an executive director of PHL; (ii) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as an executive director of RHIHL; (iii) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as an executive director of Cosmopolitan; and (iv) a fee of HK\$0.1 million per annum entitled by each of these Directors for serving as a non-executive director of RPML. - Mr. Kenneth Ng Kwai Kai also included (i) a fee of HK\$0.1 million per annum for serving as an executive director of PHL; (ii) a fee of HK\$0.1 million per annum for serving as an executive director of RHIHL; (iii) a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan; and (iv) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML and a fee of HK\$0.05 million per annum for serving as a member of the audit committee of RPML. - Mr. Donald Fan Tung also included (i) a fee of HK\$0.1 million per annum for serving as an executive director of PHL; (ii) a fee of HK\$0.1 million per annum for serving as an executive director of RHIHL; and (iii) a fee of HK\$0.1 million per annum for serving as a non-executive director of RPML. - Mr. Kelvin Leung So Po also included a fee of HK\$0.1 million per annum for serving as an executive director of Cosmopolitan.